How to Take an Exam

 - Test taking acknowledgements you will need to agree to.

 3. As you approach the exam day and time, try to taper off studying, and relax and rest.
 The night before the exam you want to get a good night’s sleep.
 In the minutes and hours before the exam you want to relax, not stress.
 Try to avoid panic and last-minute cramming.
 If you must study hard shortly before the test, try do so in a calm and steady manner.

 4. Show up early at the test location with everything you need.
+Taking the test remotely in your own home or office?
+Get in the room and at the desk early.
 Relax before the test.

 5. Sometimes things go wrong for whatever reason.
 If it does, keep calm and do the best you can.